rhwd2003/hass-govee_light_ble-h1167/README.md

 The Govee Bluetooth Lights Home Assistant Custom Integration allows you to integrate your Govee bluetooth light (without the cloud!) with your Home Assistant setup.

+Changing and retrieving the current state of color, brightness and state is currently supported.

 ## Installation

 ### HACS (recommended)